 - MedEdPPD – Developed with the support of the National Institute of Mental Health (NIMH) to provide education about postpartum depression for both parents and professionals.

 - Postpartum Stress Center – 15 continuing education (CE) credits can be obtained by reading two of Karen Kleiman’s books.
 Karen also has in person trainings several times per year.

 - CE4less.com – 7 credits for Dropping the Baby and Other Scary Thoughts and 8 credits for Tokens of Affection: Reclaiming Your Marriage After Postpartum Depression.

 - Postpartum Support International (PSI) – PSI offers a 2 day course at various locations throughout the country and a 7 session online course with featuring nationwide experts.

+This training is open to Snohomish County Providers and community members.
 This training is offered by Perinatal Support WA through a grant from Strengthening Families Washington at the Department of Children, Youth, and Families (DCYF).

 Objectives of this training:

 *Risk factors and prevention of perinatal mood and anxiety disorders

 *Impact on children, family and community

 Trainer- Leslie Butterfield, PhD & Mia Edidin, LICSW